pbrotoisworo/tweet2map/README.md

 The parameters are:

 - `arcpy_module_installed`: User can set this.
-If you don't have the arcpy module installed set this to False and it will prevent the script from running.
+If you don't have the arcpy module installed set this to False and it will prevent the second script from running.
 - `parser_error`: **DO NOT CHANGE.** Automatically set to True if there was an error in the main script.
 Prevents ArcPy script file from executing.
 It outputs that an error is detected then closes the script.
 - `arcpy_run`: **DO NOT CHANGE.** Automatically set to True if there is another condition where the ArcPy script doesn't need to run.
 Does not output error message.